Realized Stochastic Volatility Models with Skew-t Distributions for Volatility and Tail Risk Forecasting: Empirical Study

 Table~\ref{tab:stats} reports the descriptive statistics for the daily returns.
 The mean return is significantly different from zero for the DJIA, but not for the N225.
 However, since the means are negligible in magnitude, we do not demean the series in the subsequent analysis.
-The $p$-values from the Ljung–Box statistic \citep{ljung_measure_1978}, adjusted for heteroskedasticity as in \citet{diebold_empirical_1988}, do not reject the null of no autocorrelation up to 10 lags in either series.
+The $p$-values from the Ljung--Box statistic \citep{ljung_measure_1978}, adjusted for heteroskedasticity as in \citet{diebold_empirical_1988}, do not reject the null of no autocorrelation up to 10 lags in either series.
 This allows us to estimate the models directly using raw returns.

-Both return series are characterized by significantly negative skewness and high kurtosis, suggesting leptokurtic distributions—a stylized fact in financial returns.
-The Jarque–Bera (JB) statistic confirms that normality is strongly rejected for both series.
+Both return series are characterized by significantly negative skewness and high kurtosis, suggesting leptokurtic distributions---a stylized fact in financial returns.
+The Jarque--Bera (JB) statistic confirms that normality is strongly rejected for both series.
 These empirical features motivate our use of skewed-$t$ distributions for the return innovations, as discussed in Section~\ref{sec:model}.

-Figure~\ref{fig:rv} shows the time series and histograms of the 5-minjte RVs and their logarithmic transformations for both indices.
+Figure~\ref{fig:rv} shows the time series and histograms of the 5-minute RVs and their logarithmic transformations for both indices.
 Both series exhibit strong temporal clustering, high persistence, and occasional sharp spikes.\footnote{For the DJIA, the largest RV spike occurred on August 24, 2015, amid heightened market turbulence (see \textit{The New York Times}: \url{https://www.nytimes.com/2015/08/25/business/dealbook/daily-stock-market-activity.html}).
 For the N225, the most notable spike on March 15, 2011, reflects the aftermath of the Great East Japan Earthquake on March 11, 2011.} These spikes lead to positively skewed distributions in the log-RVs.

 Table~\ref{tab:stats-rv} summarizes the descriptive statistics of the log-RVs.
-The Ljung–Box test strongly rejects the null of no autocorrelation, affirming the presence of volatility clustering in both markets.
-The distributions are positively skewed and leptokurtic.
-Consequently, the JB test rejects the normality of the log-RVs.
-This finding is inconsistent with the normality assumption for the error term \( u_t \) in equation~\eqref{eqn:RSV-u}.
-While we maintain this assumption for tractability, allowing for non-normality in future model extensions would be a valuable research direction.
+The Ljung--Box test strongly rejects the null of no autocorrelation, confirming the presence of volatility clustering in both markets.
+The distributions are positively skewed and leptokurtic, and the JB test rejects the normality of the log-RVs.
+This finding is inconsistent with the normality assumption for the error term \(u_t\) in equation~\eqref{eqn:RSV-u}, which we retain for tractability.